 You can jump a motorcycle battery with a car battery.
 Just make sure the car is off.
 If you have a motorcycle with a carburetor, you can bump jump it.
 Roll down an incline with the motorcycle in 2nd gear - keep the clutch in.
 Make sure the key and Engine Cut-Off switch are on.
 Once you have enough momentum, let go of the clutch.

 Some graduates feel they are ready for the road as soon as they passed the course.
 Others feel they need more practice with us.
 And others feel they need more practice on their own on their own motorcycle.
+If you had trouble riding our small 250cc training motorcycles, you should consider more practice before you venture out in the open road.
+As you know, it a jungle out there and you must be prepared.
 If you feel you need some practice on your own, here's a guide;

 1) Go in a parking lot with no one around and practice the Friction Zone rock - the first part of the second exercise of the BRC1.
 Get to know your friction zone and get to know know it well before you take to the street.

 2) Practice taking off on an incline.
 See if you prefer the front brake method or the rear brake method.
 Videos of both methods are posted on this page.

 3) Practice taking off smoothly.
 If you keep stalling, you're letting the clutch out too fast.
 Both hands must work simultaneously.

 4) Practice shifting.
 Roll off the throttle first then squeeze in the clutch.

 5( Practice stopping and downshifting to 1st gear when you come to a stop.

 7) Make sure you come to a stop with the handlebars straight.
 Otherwise, you'll be watching the video on this page on how to pick up your motorcycle.

 Get the basic riding skills down pat before you take to the street.